 The course presents the major theories of persuasion and helps students apply them.
-Key topic areas include the psychology of persuasion, source credibility, motivational appeals, social campaigns, manipulation, audience analysis, and adaptation.
+Key topic areas include credibility, motivation, social campaigns, manipulation, and audience analysis, and adaptation.

 CAVEAT: No graduate credit will be awarded if COM4405 has been successfully completed.

 UPON COMPLETION OF THE COURSE, THE STUDENT WILL BE COMPETENT IN: